jbcodeforce/kafka-studies/docs/mirrormaker.md

 We have created an Event Streams cluster on Washington DC data center.
 We have a Strimzi Kafka cluster defined in Washington data center in a OpenShift Cluster.
 As both clusters are in the same data center, we deploy Mirror Maker 2.0 close to target cluster (Event Streams on Cloud).

+Producers are running locally on the same openshift cluster as a pod, or can run remotely using exposed Openshift route.

 What needs to be done: